nokibsarkar/campwiz-backend/README.md

 My new issue is
 - My code is built for nodejs version 22, but toolforge supports upto 18.
 That's why some functions are not available like `toSorted`

+## 19-05-2025: An issue with the `campwiz-backend` tool
+Last night, I accidentally remove the flag for  port, so it was running the default port.
+But since two servers were running on the same default port, one of them errored.
+Now nginx was trying to balance the load between them.
+But since one of them errored, nginx was switching to the read-only mode.